BSkyB posts record results, distances itself from NewsCorp

 Crisis PR guru Richard Levick, whose clients have included the Catholic church and some Arab governments, said the attempt to move on was typical of how Murdoch had acted at every turn of the phone-hacking saga.

-"This is just a variation of the 'rogue' strategy," he said, referring to News Corp's now-abandoned defense that phone-hacking had been the work of a single, "rogue" reporter.
+"This is just a variation of the 'rogue' strategy," he said, referring to News Corp's now-abandoned defence that phone-hacking had been the work of a single, "rogue" reporter.

 Murdoch, who has already become estranged from the British political establishment, dismissing them as "right-wingers" and "toffs" on Twitter, is likely to care little that a group of left-wing lawmakers have declared him unfit to run his company.